ibuetler/p3s-log-aggregation/Tutorial.md

 ```
 The Indexing with [0] is used because the method returns a tuple with: Host Name, Alias list for the IP address if any, IP address of the host.

-Extend the Function from step 1 with querying the DNS Name and print it on the console to see if it works.
+Extend the Function from step 1 with querying the DNS Name and print the result on the console to see if it works.

 ### Step 3